What is Meth?

-Why Consider Treatment at The Manor Clinic?
+Why Consider Meth Addiction Treatment at The Manor Clinic?

 Meth is unquestionably a dangerous drug.
 Meth can impair a person’s ability to function in everyday life, interfering with personal relationships and often straining them to the breaking point.
-Holding down a job is almost impossible when one is using meth, and long-term use may result in unemployment, homelessness, and an inability to provide for oneself.
+Holding down a job is almost impossible when using meth, and long-term use may result in unemployment, homelessness, and an inability to provide for oneself.

 Types of Meth Addiction Treatment Offered at The Manor Clinic

-When an individual elects to receive care at The Manor Clinic for meth abuse, the following methods of treatment can be incorporated into an individual’s personally tailored treatment plan, whether they are embarking on a 28, 14 or 7-day programme:
+When an individual elects to receive care at The Manor Clinic for meth use, the following methods of treatment can be incorporated into an individual’s personally tailored treatment plan, whether they are embarking on a 28, 14 or 7-day programme:

 - Medically assisted detox

 If you or someone you care about is in need of effective meth addiction treatment, look no further than The Manor Clinic.
 Our staff are available to answer any questions that you may have, and we are happy to help you determine if our centre is where the next and sober chapter in your life can commence.

 At The Manor Clinic, a healthier, drug-free future awaits.

 Helping a loved one get treatment for meth addiction